+6.1 ,

-- 6.1.1 Unemployment Insurance Fund (UIF)
+6.1.1 6.1.2 Unemployment Insurance Fund (UIF) Wages

-- 6.1.2 Wages

-- 6.1.3 The Basic Conditions of Employment Act
+6.1.3 The Basic Conditions of Employment Act

-- 6.1.4 Monopoly
+6.1.4 Monopoly (8)

-6.2 Traditional, Command, Market
+6.2 Traditional Command, Market (6)

-6.3 Micro lenders make money available to people who cannot get loans through normal channels (financial institutions).
-However, they sometimes charge excessive amounts of interest.
+6.3 enders make money available to people who cannot get loans through normal Is (financial institutions).
+However, they sometimes charge excessive amounts est. (4)

-6.4 The S.A.
-Reserve Bank issues bank notes.

-Holds the gold reserves of private banks.

-Is the custodian of the country's cash, gold and foreign reserves.

-Is banker to the government.

-Plays an important role in the economy by controlling levels of credit and money supply and interest rates.

-Governor of the Reserve Bank works in conjunction with the Minister of Finance.

-Acts as "watchdog" of the commercial banks.

-Maintains the value of the Rand against other currencies.

-(8x2) 16

-6.5 To protect against inefficiencies such as monopolies.

-Unequal opportunities.
+6.4 Holds t Is the c Is bank Plays a interes Govern Acts as A. Reserve Bank issues bank notes. he gold reserves of private banks. ustodian of the country's cash, gold and foreign reserves. er to the government. n important role in the economy by controlling levels of credit and money supply trates. or of the Reserve Bank works in conjunction with the Minister of Finance. "watchdog" of the commercial banks. ins the value of the Rand against other currencies. y and (8x2) 16

-To provide social welfare serves such as health and education.

-To guard against unfair pricing.

-To promote fair treatment of workers and prevent exploitation, so it sets minimum wages and maximum working hours.

-To control strategic enterprises, for example to generate electricity and provide water.
-(5x2)(10)
+6.5 Unequa To prov To guan To pror and ma ect against inefficiencies such as monopolies. al opportunities. ride social welfare serves such as health and education. rd against unfair pricing. note fair treatment of workers and prevent exploitation, so it sets minimum wage eximum working hours. rol strategic enterprises, for example to generate electricity and provide water. es (5x2)(10)

+[50]